-The Grey Horses is situated in the heart of the village within the conservation area, has a front bar accessible from the street, a large lounge bar area where excellent food is served and a large beer garden.
-The pub is the tap for Welbeck Abbey Brewery, three/four of their beers are served plus two/three guest beers.
-The pub , a past winner of North Notts CAMRA POTS, has an annual beer festival, usually in June and always has a welcoming atmosphere.
+The Grey Horses is situated in the heart of the village within the conservation area, has a front bar accessible from the street, a large lounge area where excellent food is served and a large beer garden.
+The pub serves six real ales with two/three beers usually from Welbeck Abbey brewery and three/four guest beers from local breweries.
+Monday night is quiz night.
+The pub, a past winner of North Notts CAMRA POTS, always has a welcoming atmosphere.

 - Church Laneham

 Friendly Trent side pub with open plan bar area with television, separate dining room, a conservatory and outside seating.
 Abbot Ale and Dancing Dragonfly are the regular real ales plus two guest beers usually from local breweries and there is an extensive, reasonably priced menu.
 In a summer people from the nearby caravan park often frequent the pub and it can get busy.
 It is not unusual for the river Trent to flood opposite the pub.

 - Ferryboat Inn Church Laneham Church Laneham DN22 0NQ ku.oc.buptaobyrref@ofni(01777) 228350